elado/mootools-trackinstances/README.md

 MooTools TrackInstances Class Mutator
 =====================================

-Create an **instances** array property for a class, to contain all of its instances.
+Creates an **instances** array property for a class, to contain all of its instances.
 The array can be used to alter all instances at once, for example -

 * A widget class that its instances need to be repositioned upon a window resize
 * Stop all music players at once